Coffee Tasting

 Purpose

 The Coffee Tasting Framework is accurate, intuitive and grounded in how people actually perceive flavour.
-It will equip you to identify a coffee's defining characteristics, appreciate its appeal and identify the coffee drinkers that will enjoy it.
+It equips baristas and coffee drinkers to identify each coffee's defining characteristics and appreciate its appeal.

 Step-by-step